Prince's Flag

-The Prince's Flag (Prinsenvlag) is a Dutch flag, first used in the Dutch Revolt during the late 16th century.
+The Prince's Flag (Prinsenvlag) is a tricolour Dutch flag, first used in the Dutch Revolt during the late 16th century.

-The Prince's Flag is based on the flag of Prince William of Orange-Nassau, hence the name.
+The Prince's Flag is based on the flag of William the Silent, hence the name.
 The colours are orange, white and blue.
 On the basis of the French names of these colours, orange-blanc-bleu, the flag is also referred to by the Dutch rhymes oranje-blanje-bleu and ranje-blanje-bleu.

-This flag is controversial in the Netherlands due to its usage in the past by the pro-Nazi NSB.
-The flag is now mostly used in the Netherlands by far right activists and in historical re-enactment in equivalence to the usage of the Confederate battle flag in the United States.
+This flag became controversial in the Netherlands due to its usage by the pro-Nazi NSB in the years before and during World War II.
+The flag is now mostly used in the Netherlands by far right activists and in historical re-enactment.

 History

 The colours orange, white and blue (Oranje, Wit, Blauw or Oranje, Blanje, Bleu, from French Orange, Blanche, Bleu) are associated with William Prince of Orange (1533–1584).

 William is reported to have used these colours as early as 1577, as part of his procession entering Ghent.

 Jacob Duym also reports that in the siege of Leiden in 1574, the Dutch officers wore orange-white-blue brassards.
 From this, Rey (1837) concludes that the combination of orange-white-blue was certainly used by the Prince of Orange in the 1570s.
 The first reference to a naval flag in these colours dates to 1587, when the Admiralty of Zeeland ordered these flags to fly on their warships.